hakanonal/minibar/README.md

 - Let's sweep it baby! [sweep](https://app.wandb.ai/hakanonal/minibar/sweeps/a7qyh03m/overview)
 - I have deleted the agg sweeps with the run to properlly see the imprrovements of the aggragated data versiion.

+#### 20.07.2020

+- All my got.
+This ia big milestone for me to celebrate.
+I have created a network that validation acuracy is more than 0.95.
+And there is lot's of them. https://app.wandb.ai/hakanonal/minibar/reports/The-Result-of-The-Simple-CNN-Clasification--VmlldzoxNzQ3Mjk
+- What's Next?